 Hiking in the winter months can be extremely rewarding: beautiful scenery, less crowded trails, no hot weather to deal with.
 But if you plan to take advantage of cold-weather hiking, there are some things you’ll need to be sure you don’t leave without.
-Winter hiking gear is an absolute must not just for for staying comfortable, but for staying safe on the trail during the off season.
+Specific winter hiking gear is an absolute must—not just for staying comfortable, but for staying safe on the trail during the off-season.
 Use this winter hiking checklist as a starting point for gearing up.

 Keep comfortable with layers.

 Lean toward moisture-wicking materials like Lycra, fleece and Gore-Tex.
 Fabrics like cotton should be avoided because they retain moisture and will actually make you colder when you work up a sweat.
 Wear a light layer closest to your body and waterproof materials as your outer layer.
 As you get moving and warm up, remove layers, and when you slow down or take breaks, add layers back on.

 The best winter hiking boots are waterproof and insulated.
 Your quality of experience in any outdoor adventure—whether you're aware of it or not—is directly connected to your foot health.
 Make sure all footwear fits properly and has room for warm socks – a thinner pair first and a thicker one over it.
 If you suffer from plantar fasciitis or other foot conditions, an insole is also necessary for hiking.
 Check out the PowerStep Pinnacle Hiker for arch support and stabilization, and for optimum comfort, the PowerStep Pinnacle Wool for arch support and stabilization as well as temperature regulation.